neillturner/kitchen-ansible/README.md

 ## Test-Kitchen Ansiblespec

 test-kitchen normally uses tests setup in `test/integration/....` directory.
-Ansiblespec format puts the test with the roles in the ansible repository and the spec helper is specified in the ansible repository under the spec directory.
+Ansiblespec format puts the tests with the roles in the ansible repository and the spec helper is specified in the ansible repository under the spec directory.

 To implement this with test-kitchen setup the ansible repository with: